China is the largest country for rare earth metal production by far, but what are the other top nations? Find out here.

 Russia produced 2,600 MT of rare earths in 2018, flat from 2017.
 The country’s government is allegedly “unhappy” with its supply of rare earths, and the companies IST Group and Rostec made a US$1 billion investment into production a few years ago.
 It’s expected that production in Russia will increase over time through the development of pre-existing rare earths fields.
 The country now accounts for roughly 1 percent of global production.

 In the fall of 2014, Indian Rare Earths and Toyota Tsusho Exploration entered into an agreement regarding the exploration and production of rare earths via deep-sea mining.

-Despite this deal, India’s current rare earths production is far below its potential.
-The country holds almost 35 percent of the world’s total beach sand mineral deposits, which are significant sources of rare earths, but 2017 rare earths production in India was 1,500 MT, unchanged from the previous year.
+Despite this deal, India’s current rare earths production industry is far below its potential.
+The country holds almost 35 percent of the world’s total beach sand mineral deposits, which are significant sources of rare earths, but 2018 rare earths production in India was just 1,800 MT.

 Don’t forget to follow us @INN_Resource for real-time news updates!